Application Deadline: October 29, 2025

 How many candidates will be accepted into the program?

-With only 30 spots in the program, the application process is highly competitive.
+With only 30 seats in the program, the application process is highly competitive.
 Student selection is based on the quality and thoughtfulness of application responses.
-Therefore, before submitting their application, students should carefully craft and review their answers to ensure they thoroughly address each question.
+Essentially, candidates should approach the questions as if they were providing a response to a Statement of Qualifications (SOQ) prompt.
+Therefore, before submitting their application, candidates should carefully craft and review their answers to ensure they thoroughly address each question.

 Do I need to have managerial or supervisory experience to be accepted?